asmae-toumi/MSVI/README.md

     which include the counts of health care professions at the county-level from over 50 data sources.
 (Source:
     <https://data.hrsa.gov/topics/health-workforce/ahrf>)
-  - `cms_mmd`: data from the Centers for Medicare & Medicaid Services on health outcomes and utilization.
+  - `cms`: data from the Centers for Medicare & Medicaid Services on health outcomes and utilization.
 (Source:
     <https://data.cms.gov/mapping-medicare-disparities>)
   - `county_health_rankings`: data provided by The County Health